neoforged/.github/primers/26.2/index.md

             - Now has an overload that only takes in a `RenderPassDescriptor`
         - `clearColorTexture`, `clearColorAndDepthTextures` now take in an optional `Vector4fc` instead of an `int` for the clear color
         - `mapBuffer` replaced by `GpuBuffer#map`, `GpuBufferSlice#map`
+        - `transientMemory` - Gets the transient memory of the encoder.
     - `CommandEncoderBackend`
         - `isInRenderPass` -> `CommandEncoder#isInRenderPass`, now `protected` from `public`
         - `submitRenderPass` - Submits the current render pass, handled as part of the try-with-resources.